skywalkgame/blog-post/content/docs/spring24/22_/_index.md

 processing in the latent space, Larimar is also efficient is terms of number of KV cache token computation compared to baseline methods.

 ## 6. Conclusion
+This paper propose enhancing Large Language Models (LLMs) with a dynamically updatable and distributed episodic memory.
+By leveraging a one-shot memory update mechanism and combining it with memory-conditioned decoding, this framework demonstrates precise, robust, and significantly faster editing performance compared to baselines in both single-fact and challenging sequential editing experiments.
+Using the same memory update mechanism enable fast and selective fact deletion operations, as well as effective information deletion mechanisms.
+Additionally, provide a simple approach for handling long input contexts, demonstrating better fact recall from longer input contexts in Larimar's memory space compared to state-of-the-art LLMs trained with much larger training context windows.
+When compared to cutting-edge LLMs trained with much larger training context windows, Larimar showcases its advantages.

+There
 ## 7. References

 [1] https://arxiv.org/abs/2403.11901